*We accept applications every December – please check the website for exact date.

 How are admissions decisions made?

 We are looking for intellectually talented thinkers with an interest in analyzing German literature and media and the ability to do creative and significant research.
 The two most important elements of your application are therefore a sample of your academic writing and your Statement of Purpose.
 Your letters of recommendation are also very important.
-You will also need to take the standardized GRE Exam and, in almost all cases, the TOEFL Exam to test your English abilities.
-Please visit our Apply section for more information.
+If you are an international student, you must demonstrate your English proficiency by taking the TOEFL Exam, that is unless you have a degree from a university that teaches primarily in English.